Vermont CPA requirements

 Wondering how to become a CPA in Vermont?
 Your first step should be to check the Vermont CPA requirements, because Vermont will ultimately license you.
 This page serves as a resource for Vermont's CPA and CPE requirements, but always consult with Vermont's Board of Accountancy for the most current information.

-Vermont CPA Exam requirements
+Vermont CPA Exam Requirements

 Getting a CPA in each state mandates different requirements for the CPA Exam.
 In order to be eligible for the CPA Exam, the state requires candidates to meet certain Vermont CPA Exam requirements.